AyoubTadlaoui/npmguard/README.md

 # npmguard

-**I built this because my AI coding agent kept installing npm packages without asking. npmguard screens them before a single install script runs.**
+**I built this because it's wild how many vibe-coders just run the AI on auto-mode and let it install whatever it wants. npmguard screens them before a single install script runs.**

 Claude Code, Cursor, and Codex run `npm install` autonomously.
 Nobody pauses to ask "wait, is `supabase-mcp-helper` even real?"
 I built npmguard as an MCP server and CLI that scores every package (OSV malware data, typosquat/slopsquat, install-script analysis) and returns a verdict before lifecycle scripts fire.